SJ23 Tech Tip J06, (Created 2019-06-21) Bob Schimmel, Roy Fisher

 There are limitations to a PFD that many people have forgotten.
 A PFD is not a "brain dead" flotation device like a foam filled jacket is.
 Human response under stress results in a compete loss of fine motor skills.
 Gross motor skills are the only thing you have left.
 You do not have any control over this.
 That is why a person can’t use a manual inflator or pull the trip cord when they are in a “flight or fight” response mode.
 Not one of us is going to perform sufficient number of repetitions to respond in a life cheating situation.
 These are the reasons why military and emergency personnel need to develop what is known as “muscular memory.”
 This is developed through many hours of repetitive action which is precisely why the military, police, fire fighters, etc. spend hours and hours doing drills.
 They are developing muscle memory.
 No one has a good substitute for hard work.

-The following axioms illustrate the problem of why & when under the stress of a life threatening circumstance, a person cannot find or pull the inflate cord nor pull out and operate the manual inflator.
+The following axioms illustrate the problem of why & when, under the stress of a life threatening circumstance, a person cannot find or pull the inflate cord nor pull out and operate the manual inflator.

 • We don't rise to the level of our expectationswe fall to the level of our training."